elvijs/chess-plan/DB/README.md

 `7z x PACKAGE.7z`

 This will populate the folder with a Scid DB (\*.sg4, \*.si4 and \*.sn4 files).
-You can finally convert to PGN using sciDB (found on sourceforge)
+You can finally convert to PGN using [sciDB](http://scidb.sourceforge.net/): open up the DB, then export to PGN and finally run the `import_and_store.py` script from this directory.

+TODO: It would be great to automate this process, so that it's easier to restart the project.

+# Lichess

+Note that [Lichess has made their games available]((here)[https://database.lichess.org/]) in a sensible PGN format.

+Given the nice structure, the import is easy.
+Would be quite interesting to contrast top level online play insights versus those of masters play.